Operation Midway Blitz: September

 In downtown Chicago on September 28, protesters heckled armed U.S. Border Patrol agents as they marched through the downtown and Gold Coast neighborhoods, chanting "Shame", "Pigs", and "Get out of Chicago".
-Agents arrested a Latino family in Millennium Park, including an 8-year old and 3-year old child, during the patrolling.
-Bovino said "obviously, the particular characteristics of an individual, how they look.
+Agents arrested a Latino family in Millennium Park, including an 8-year-old and a 3-year-old child, during the patrolling.
+Bovino said, to a white WBEZ reporter, "obviously, the particular characteristics of an individual, how they look.
 How do they look compared to, say, you?".

-On September 30, ICE conducted a late night raid on a South Shore neighborhood of Chicago, using a Black Hawk helicopter to rappel onto residential buildings.
+On September 30, ICE conducted a late-night raid on a South Shore neighborhood of Chicago, using a Black Hawk helicopter to rappel onto residential buildings.
 The FBI, U.S. Border Patrol, and ATF assisted in the operation.
 DHS stated it arrested 37 people in the raid.
 Stephen Miller declared after the raid that the building was "filled" with Tren de Aragua "terrorists", but later statements by DHS identified no more than two people as suspected gang members.
-Eyewitness reports stated that several U.S. citizens were removed from their homes, zip-tied and detained by federal agents for around three hours before being released.
+Eyewitness reports stated that several US citizens were removed from their homes, zip-tied and detained by federal agents for around three hours before being released.
 Reports on the raid stated that some children were taken from the building while naked.

 In the Chicago Loop, hundreds continued to protest ICE and Trump threatening to send the National Guard.